The Adipose Stem Cell Center

 - Clinical Significance: There is a need for an off-the-shelf nerve guide to repair large peripheral nerve gaps, with over 200,000 patients per year requiring surgical intervention.

 - Innovation: This project, led by Dr. Marra, involves the fabrication of a nerve guide composed of biodegradable, FDA-approved polymers, cells and bioactive factors that will stimulate axon growth.
 Our novel approach permits a slow, controlled delivery of relevant factors or cells that will guide axons to bridge a nerve gap.
+Our lab has several established models including both sciatic and facial nerve repair in the rat model.

 - Clinical Significance: Non-healing wounds afflict over two million people per year.
 These wounds include burns, diabetic and venous ulcers, and other chronic wounds.
 In addition to their morbidity, these wounds place a significant burden on healthcare costs.